SheriefBadran/quest/README.md

 ### Help out!

 If you're looking to help or maybe just plain bored, here's a (relatively) up to date list of minor things that need to be done:
-* Make map in `map.js` centre on player when moving
 * Fix layout to be less tempremental with smaller resolutions
 * Find and replace any "magic strings" with constants from `constants.js` (this may mean adding new constants)
 * Write procedural generation methods for fun!
 Rivers, roads, anything really!
 These go in the `mapgen.js` file for the most part